Infineon/mtb-example-btstack-freertos-ess/README.md

  4.5.0   | Code example updated
  4.5.1   | Added support for CYW989829M2EVB-01
  4.6.0   | Added support for CY8CEVAL-062S2-CYW43022CUB and CY8CKIT-062S2-AI
+ 5.0.0   | BSP and BTStack-integration major update for BT Firmware as a separate asset and removal of combo devices as doesn't support fw as separate asset

 ---------------------------------------------------------